SFWF Beam Trawl Survey

 Data Recorded

-• Environmental Data: Wind speed, and direction, sea state, air temp, and bottom temp with a logger attached to the beam trawl
+• Environmental Data: Wind speed and direction, sea state, air temp, bottom temp, and salinity

 • Catch Data: Species diversity- number of individuals and biomass of each species per area; Length frequency of dominant species